Storms could spawn major tornadoes, floods in several states

 Flood watches were issued Tuesday for parts of southeast Mississippi and southwest Alabama, where 3 to 5 inches of rain (8 to 13 centimeters) could lead to flash flooding, the National Weather Service said.

 The Mississippi Emergency Management Agency urged residents to have multiple ways of receiving weather alerts and know in advance where to go to stay safe.
-The agency also urged people to take pictures of their homes before severe weather strikes.
-“These photos can be used for insurance purposes and/or possible assistance if your home is damaged in the storm,” the agency said on Twitter.
+The agency also urged people to take pictures of their property.
+“These photos can be used for insurance purposes and/or possible assistance if your home is damaged in the storm,” the agency tweeted.

 More News